isomerpages/moe-woodlandsringsec/_important-information/Canteen Information.md

     d.
 Records of past catering or canteen experiences, if any

-3. Submit the completed application form and documents by 4 August 2023 via email or to the School Corporate Office.
+3. Submit the completed application form and documents via email or to the School Corporate Office.
 * Address: 10 Woodlands Ring Road S(738239)
 * Contact: 63643712
 * Email: wrss@moe.edu.sg